 The Citizens’ Communist Party of Sandus was created in June 2009 under the direction of then-Lama Guillaume Sœrgel, now known as Sôgmô Gaius Sörgel Publicola.
 It has existed as the only political party in Sandus since then, and it has been involved in the governance of Sandus since then — especially during the time of the reign of the Democratic People’s Republic of Sandus from April to August 2010.
 The Party, however, was only an organisation in name only and the inner workings of the Party were inactive until the Party held its first Party Congress in November 2011 after the Foundation of the State of Sandus in April 2011.
 In December 2011, the Sôgmô passed a law enfranchising the Party into the governmental system of the State of Sandus, thereby fulfilling a resolution of the Party Congress the month before.
 The law further added to the Republican system in Sandus, where the Party became tasked with being an advisory body to the Office of the Sôgmô and being a democratic forum for all Sandum citizens.

-The Party today functions as a meeting point for all citizens to propose policies and changes of policies in Sandus, create new plans and constitutional changes, and elect a new Secretary for the Party as the People’s counterpart and advisor to the Sôgmô.
-Though biannual Party Congresses beginning November 2011 have become annual Congresses after the cancellation of the CCPS Party Congress for April 2013 and the November 2013 Congress became an intermicronational Conference, the Party’s activity continues.
-In the running of government, the Party is still responsible for advising the Sôgmô and the Central People’s Government on the People’s legitimate desires and wishes.
+The Party today functions as a meeting point for politically engaged citizens to propose policies and changes of policies in Sandus, create new plans and constitutional changes, and elect a new Secretary for the Party.
+In the running of government, the Party is responsible for advising the Sôgmô and the Central People’s Government on the economy and workers’ interests.
 In December 2013, the Party announced the publication of the CCPS Party Plan 2014 which puts forth specific projected plans in the three fields of economic, politics, and society that the Party will work towards.
 The Party has been a proponent for the 2015 Economic Goal and the «All-Citizens United» Plan, where the People and State of Sandus will pragmatically advance through common work.
 In sum, the Party’s work is to work towards the betterment of the People in terms of the development of the Sandum economy and the creation of a social welfare system in Sandus.

 The Secretary of the Party is Secretary Adam Camillus von Friedeck.